5aji/gchat/readme.txt

 and client interface for private/public messages, with support for anonymous messages, file transfers, users list, and server side monitoring.

-This project further extends the requirements with blah blah blah.
+This project further extends the requirements with a threading server with load balancing, offline messages, and simple encryption.
+It also supports both IPv4 and IPv6.

 Struture